Mason-DeMelo/RatOS/README.md

 #To-Do:
 - Auto-threshold if it can be implimented.
-- More detailed logs.
-(An excel file for each rat, with worksheets sorted by date.)
 - An auto-stop based on pellets eaten & time elapsed.
 (Should remember previous settings.)

 #About